martintthai/data-analysis-projects/dannys-diner/README.md

 ## What I did in a nutshell:

--   Leveraged MySQL and various aggregate/join functions to analyze customer data, extract actionable insights on visiting patterns, customer spending habits, and menu favorites, optimize menu offerings, and maximize profitability
+-   Leveraged MySQL’s aggregate/join functions and CTEs, analyzing customer data, extracting actionable insights on visiting patterns, spending habits, and menu favorites to optimize menu offerings and maximize profitability

--   Evaluated the effectiveness of the restaurant's loyalty program using data-driven analyses, providing key recommendations for its expansion, influencing strategic decisions and driving revenue growth for the establishment
+-   Evaluated effectiveness of restaurant’s loyalty program using data-driven analyses and suggested recommendations for its expansion, influencing strategic decisions and driving revenue growth for the establishment

 ## Datasets: